Suicide and Crisis Lifeline: Criticism

 Criticism of the 988 hotline has garnered social media and press attention.

 Concerns centered on the role of emergency and police response with respect to involuntary commitment to treatment facilities and incurrence of medical bills.
 The hotline operator reported that before the adoption of 988, it dispatched emergency services for about 2% of calls.
 Its policy is to do so only if the caller does not cooperate with making a safety plan and seems likely to act on a plan of suicide.

 The hotline has also been criticized for inadequate funding and staffing shortages.

 A 2023 study that questioned 5,000 users of the hotline in a survey found that only a quarter of users would be "very likely" (rated as a 6 or 7 on a 7-point scale) to use the service again if they were in crisis.
 No reasons, however, were assessed for why users would or would not use the hotline, nor were findings released about how these users might use alternate methods of support.

+A 2026 Harvard study found that suicide mortality rates among adolescents and young adults declined following the launch of a 988 suicide and crisis helpline, with it reporting 4,400 fewer suicide deaths than projected in the first two-and-a-half years of the 988 mental health crisis hotline going live.